thearn/Python-Arduino-Command-API/README.md

 simply read/control/troubleshoot/experiment
 with hardware connected to an Arduino board without ever having to recompile and reload sketches to the board itself.

-Method names within the Python Arduino Command API are designed to be as close as possible to their Arduino programming language counterparts
+Method names within the Arduino-Python3 Command API are designed to be as close as possible to their Arduino programming language counterparts

 ## Simple usage example (LED blink)